steffenkk/modern-data-tools/Readme.md

 - [Datafold](https://www.datafold.com/): Data observability platform, SaaS based.
 With features such as Data Diff to regression test your ETL Code.
 - [Monte Carlo Data](https://www.montecarlodata.com/): SaaS based data observability platform to detect data-downtime and ensure data reliability.
+- [Bigeye](https://www.bigeye.com/product/getting-started): ML-powered data quality analytics SaaS for the whole data platform.
+Connects to your DWH and your alerting solutions easily.
 - [Great Expectations](https://greatexpectations.io/): A python package to help you test and validate your data in the ETL process.

 ## data-explorability